KubebatHaMachatz/polymarket-trading-bot-python/README.md

 ## Contact

-I have extensive experience developing automated trading bots for Polymarket.
+I have extensive experience developing automated trading bots for Polymarket and have built several profitable bots.
 I can build fully customized trading solutions based on your specific requirements, or share insights, strategies, and best practices from real-world development.

 If you're interested in collaboration or have any questions, feel free to reach out.